nipreps/sdcflows/docs/methods.rst

-the argument ``fmapless`` is set to ``True``, then :py:func:`sdcflows.utils.wrangler.find_estimators` will attempt to find :abbr:`BOLD (blood-oxygen level-dependent)` or :abbr:`DWI (diffusion-weighted imaging)` instances within single sessions that are consistent in :abbr:`PE (phase-encoding)` direction and *total readout time*, assumming they have been acquired with the same shimming settings.
+the argument ``fmapless`` is set to ``True``, then :py:func:`sdcflows.utils.wrangler.find_estimators` will attempt to find :abbr:`BOLD (blood-oxygen level-dependent)` or :abbr:`DWI (diffusion-weighted imaging)` instances within single sessions that are consistent in :abbr:`PE (phase-encoding)` direction and *total readout time*, assuming they have been acquired with the same shimming settings.

 If one or more anatomical images are found, and if the search for candidate :abbr:`BOLD (blood-oxygen level-dependent)` or :abbr:`DWI (diffusion-weighted imaging)` data